top of page

 John Dalton

 Now we come to John.
 John is 50 and, after a career in technology, is thinking of hanging up his boots next year.
-John is too young to remember the .com bubble, and based on tech's strong performance in recent years, he invested his portfolio into the U.S. tech markets.
-This strong performance has meant that John believes he can bring his retirement forward several years.
+John is too young to remember the .com bubble, and based on tech's strong performance in recent years, has invested his portfolio in the U.S. tech markets.
+This good fortune has led John to believe that he can bring his retirement forward several years.

-Like Elizabeth, John will have a full state pension (he intends to top up his National Insurance contributions to ensure he receives the full amount) and plans to increase his expenditure at 1% less than inflation each year.
+Like Elizabeth, John will have a full state pension (he intends to top up his National Insurance contributions to ensure he receives the full amount) and plans to increase his expenditure at a rate of 1% less than inflation each year.
 John also won't be planning for care fees.

 John's balance sheet is twice that of Elizabeth's, so even though he is retiring far earlier than her, it may be that he will also be able to finish work next year.